 Employer: If your letter of intent does not have enough detail (especially on works, price and time) then you may have to pay for all works carried out.
 BUT without a contract you have no remedies for defects, delay or other defaults.

 Contractor: Even if you don’t sign the letter of intent, once you start those works you have accepted it by your conduct.
-You are likely to get paid for any works carried out (contract or none) based on a ‘reasonable sum’.
+You are likely to get paid for any works carried out based on a ‘reasonable sum’.
 However you will need to go to court to find out what that means.

 Case: Merit Process Engineering Ltd v Balfour Beatty Engineering Services (HY) Ltd EWHC 1376 (TCC)